dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_VALID_HOUR
      This corresponds to the VALID_HOUR keyword in the MET tc_stat config file.
-For more information, please refer to the MET User's Guide.
+For more information, please refer to the `MET Users Guide <https://dtcenter.org/sites/defau\lt/files/community-code/met/docs/user-guide/MET_Users_Guide_v8.1.2.pdf>`_.

      | *Used by:*  TcStat
      | *Family:*  [config]